kennysmithed/oels2020/oels_practical_wk10.md

 ### Observation and production trials

-As per usual, we need to define a function to build observation trials (see a picture plus label) and production trials (see an image, produce a label).
+As per usual, we need to define a function to build observation trials (where the participant sees a picture plus label) and production trials (the participant sees an image, produces a label).
 Observation trials are based on our usual code from the practical on word learning, so I won't go over it in detail here.
 We will take a look at production trials though, because there are a couple of things to note.

-First, since we are providing participants with a limited set of syllables to build labels from, we need to define that.
+First, since we are providing participants with a limited set of syllables to build labels from, we need to list the syllables they can use.

 ```js
 var available_syllables = jsPsych.randomization.shuffle(["ti","ta","to","tu",